Hypoblast

-In amniote embryology, the hypoblast, is one of two distinct layers arising from the inner cell mass in the mammalian blastocyst, or from the blastodisc in reptiles and birds.
-The hypoblast gives rise to the yolk sac, which in turn gives rise to the chorion.
+In amniote embryology, the hypoblast is one of two distinct layers arising from the inner cell mass in the mammalian blastocyst, or from the blastodisc in reptiles and birds.
+The hypoblast gives rise to the yolk sac.

 The hypoblast is a layer of cells in fish and amniote embryos.
 The hypoblast helps determine the embryo's body axes, and its migration determines the cell movements that accompany the formation of the primitive streak, and helps to orient the embryo, and create bilateral symmetry.

 The other layer of the inner cell mass, the epiblast, differentiates into the three primary germ layers, ectoderm, mesoderm, and endoderm.

 Structure

 The hypoblast lies beneath the epiblast and consists of small cuboidal cells.
 The hypoblast in fish (but not in birds and mammals) contains the precursors of both the endoderm and mesoderm.
 In birds and mammals, it contains precursors to the extraembryonic endoderm of the yolk sac.

 In chick embryos, early cleavage forms an area opaca and an area pellucida, and the region between these is called the marginal zone.
 Area opaca is the blastoderm's peripheral part where the cells remain unseparated from the yolk.
 It is a white area that transmits light.